 Dynamic Adaptation Approach

-To describe the dynamic adaptation algorithm, we begin by defining the needed variables and their initial values.
+To describe the dynamic adaptation algorithm, we begin by defining the initialization step which consists in defining the needed variables and their initial values.
 We start by presenting the needed initializations and the structural and behavioral requirements for a dynamic change.
 Then we describe the dynamic adaptation algorithm.
 Afterwards we present both the structural and behavioral conformance rules which need to hold after the global requirement changes and their propagation to the global system components.

 Initialisation Phase

-To perform dynamic changes to an existing system, we suppose that we have a global requirements specification and the corresponding derived system components.
+To perform dynamic changes to an existing system, we assume that we have a global requirements specification and its corresponding derived system components.
 This is considered as the global system initial state before making the changes.
 To perform such changes we need to consider such initial state as the input of the dynamic adaptation algorithm.
 Therefore, such input considered as requirements constraints, will be extracted and represented in the form of matrixes.
 Such matrices could be derived from the global requirement specification written using UML2.0 collaborations.
 We have two categories of matrices: the first category, presented in Section 5.1.1, concerns the structural aspects of the initial global requirement specification, and the second category, presented in Section 5.1.2, concerns the behavioral aspects of such specification.

 Structural Requirements